jbeeko/cfworker-web-api/README.md

 Changes to the worker script detected - reloading...
 Successfully reloaded!
 ```
-> NOTE - the cloudworker will support the Worker KV but additonal configuration work is needed.
+> NOTE - the cloudworker will support the Worker KV but additional configuration work is needed.

 **Test**- If the VSCode REST Client extension is installed you can test the API by opening testing.rest.
 That file contains a series of http requests.
 They can be executed by clicking on the 'Send Request' hover link.
 If VSCode is not available use cURL PostMan or any other API test tool.